fredrikdn/facade-height-estimation/README.md

-# Detect Facade Elements
+# Estimation of Building Height
-Detection of facade elements; s.a. windows, doors, and balconies.
+Detection of facade elements and estimation of building height with objects s.a. windows, doors, and balconies.